dtolpin/offtopia.net/content/academic.md

 title: "Academic"
 ---

-I am a faculty member of the Computer Science department at the Ben-Gurion University of the Negev, Israel.
+From 2019 to 2022 I was a faculty member of the Computer Science department at the Ben-Gurion University of the Negev, Israel.
+Not anymore, but who knows what is around the corner.

 ## Research interests